Blue-Bag/ansible-role-first5git/README.md

 only addition is to template the config - could seprate that and use the role

 should the check for git installed be carried out before downloading git?

+ToDo use the PPA repo to install the latest version

 ## Requirements

 None.